 In order to compare sentence structure we have doubtless to analyse them (structures are not observed directly as they are the product of an abstract operation on the utterance we perceive directly).
-This structural analysis (for which we have included a descriptor can analyse, cf. S-1.4) itself requires operations of the category can identify; to analyse the structure of a sentence one must, for example, be able to identify negatives (already encountered in another sentence, for example) ...
+This structural analysis (for which we have included a descriptor can analyse, cf. S-1.4) itself requires operations of the category can identify; to analyse the structure of a sentence one must, for example, be able to identify negatives (already encountered in another sentence, for example)59...
 And we know from the previous example that identify includes compare...

-The content of the previous paragraph could be represented by the following schema, in which "a $\leftarrow$ b" reads "a presupposes / includes b":
+The content of the previous paragraph could be represented by the following schema, in which "a \leftarrow b" reads "a presupposes / includes b":

-Can compare ← can analyse ← can identify ← can compare $^{55}$ .
+Can compare \leftarrow can analyse \leftarrow can identify \leftarrow can compare 60 .

 In other words - and we will use this point later concerning the order of the predicates in the list (p.
-99) - according to the nature (more exactly the complexity) of the object being compared, to compare either does or does not presuppose an analysis.
-In the case of the last can compare of the schematic diagram we could have pushed the reflection further and shown that it also presupposes can observe - (we will return to this last point).
+103) - according to the nature (more exactly the complexity) of the object being compared, to compare either does or does not presuppose an analysis.
+In the case of the last can compare of the schematic diagram we

-Les remarques qui suivent portent sur l'exemple des trois premières catégories de prédicats (savoir observer / savoir analyser; savoir identifier / savoir repérer; savoir comparer).
+58 Les remarques qui suivent portent sur l'exemple des trois premières catégories de prédicats (savoir observer / savoir analyser; savoir identifier / savoir repérer; savoir comparer).
 Elles permettent de dégager des observations qui nous semblent - sous réserve d'une étude spécifique non encore entreprise - également valables pour les autres catégories de prédicats.

-Instead of negation, we could have taken verbs (with regard to their endings) as an example.
+59 Instead of negation, we could have taken verbs (with regard to their endings) as an example.
 But this would have meant, in turn, analysing the verb, which would have complicated the example.
 But this shows how the intertwining of processes is a constant reality, and we have limited our comments to an illustration of the principle.

-We have taken care not to present a circular schema in which we would have mixed up the two can compare in a single example.
+60 We have taken care not to present a circular schema in which we would have mixed up the two can compare in a single example.
 It is obvious that while each process is one of comparison it is not applied to the same objects.